 Gaomei Wetlands 1-day itinerary: include Luce Memorial Chapel

-Address: No. 1727, Section 4, Taiwan Boulevard, Xitun District, Taichung City, Taiwan 407 (see map)
+Address: No. 1727, Section 4, Taiwan Boulevard, Xitun District, Taichung City (see map) | Hours: 24 hours (to view from outside of the chapel)

-Located on the campus of Tunghai University, the Luce Memorial Chapel (路思義教堂) is a Christian chapel to honour Rev. Henry W. Luce, who is an American missionary in China during the late 19th century.
+Located on the campus of Tunghai University, the Luce Memorial Chapel (路思義教堂) is a Christian chapel to honour Rev. Henry W. Luce, who was an American missionary in China during the late 19th century.

 How to go to Luce Memorial Chapel from Wuqi Fisherman’s Harbour